ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 # 10. Conclusion

 This whitepaper demonstrates a concept whereby a coherent DLT technology can be implemented and secured in zero-trust systems without requiring difficult computations (PoW) or financial investment (PoS) schemes for basic operation.
 It also shows that a ledger can be implemented where the state of all known wallets is available at all times without the full history of preceding blocks and transactions.
-The Ixian DLT project provides a reference implementation for this concept, as well as an SDK which may be employed by third-party developers to:
+The Ixian DLT project provides a reference implementation for this concept, as well as an SDK which may be employed by third-party developers to:<br/>
->a.
-Hook into the Ixian DLT or S2 and build an application on top of Ixian, or
+a.
+Hook into the Ixian DLT or S2 and build an application on top of Ixian, or<br/>
->b.
+b.
 Construct their own, complete separate distributed system using the building blocks provided by Ixian.

 ## Future